Enabling sustainable production and consumption.

 Get a U.S. Soy Sustainability Assurance Protocol (SSAP) transferable certificate to address your customer requests for documented and verified sustainable soy.
 The SSAP verifies that soybeans and soy products produced in the United States are compliant with a system of sustainability and conservation laws and regulations and farmer participation in the U.S. Farm Program.
 SSAP is one of the largest sustainability verification programs in the agriculture industry and has proven to be a highly reliable measure of U.S. Soy farmers’ commitment in areas like biodiversity, sustainable production practices, public and labor health, and continuous improvement of farming practices.

-Click here for an U.S. Soy Sustainability Assurance Protocol certificate
+Click here for a U.S. Soy Sustainability Assurance Protocol certificate

 Download the U.S. Soy Sustainability Assurance Protocol